 You get the idea.

-Anyway, this Honey Almond Brittle is something that I always like to include on my Christmas goodie plates.
-It’s a little different from regular peanut brittle with the almonds and has just a little bit of heat that warms the back of of your throat as you eat it.
-I love it.
-The honey gives it great flavor too, but I think it’s the cayenne that makes it super addictive.
+Maybe.
+At least, I can't stop eating it and everybody that tries it asks for the recipe.
+It's a little different from regular peanut brittle with the almonds and has just a little bit of heat that warms the back of your throat as you eat it.
+I love it!
+The honey gives it a great flavor too, but I think it's the cayenne that makes it super addictive.

-If you are afraid of making candy, this recipe would be a good intro it.
-You don’t necessarily need a candy thermometer, thought it doesn’t hurt.
-If you have a bowl of ice water beside the stove you can drizzle a little bit of the candy into the water and see how it’s doing.
-If it hardens right away and is crunchy when you bite into it, it’s ready.
+If you are afraid of making candy, this recipe would be a good introduction to it.
+You don't necessarily need a candy thermometer, though it doesn't hurt (Here's a link to the one I use).
+If you have a bowl of ice water beside the stove you can drizzle a little bit of the candy into the water and see how it's doing.
+If it hardens right away and is crunchy when you bite into it, it's ready.

 - Combine sugar, water, honey and butter in a medium-sized sauce pan and cook over medium-high heat.